Paranoid-Pufferfish/alexandria-library/README.md

 - A simple and advanced search interface (FTS5 for partial matches).
 - Getting book infos from the ISBN13 using public APIs (OPTIONAL).
 - Possibility of scanning a books codebar to autofill its infos (OPTIONAL).
+### Details
+#### Accounts
+The platform will have two main three of accounts : *External(Student/Teacher)*, *Library Staff* and *Admins*.
+Where registration is possible for External accounts, Admins and Staff need to be added manually through the Administration interface.

+>[!NOTE]
+>It's also possible to browse the catalogue with no account, in *Guest* mode.

 ## License